Jonkiote/Jonkiote.github.io/essays/Caution-Meteor_Sited.md

 <img class="ui large right floated rounded image" src="../images/elmo.jpg">
 <H2>It wiped out the dinosaurs, what would it do to software engineers?</H2>

 Starting the Meteor module in this software engineering course, I had some pretty high expectations.
 I had heard that Meteor would be an easy to follow web application framework which would reduce time spent coding.
-It definately helps organize and reduce code size, but Meteor is also really, really slow.
+It definitely helps organize and reduce code size, but Meteor is also really, really slow.

 <H2>How slow is it..?</H2>